Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Introduction

 The presence of dark energy in black holes aligns with the standard model of cosmology, which indicates its dominance in the universe \cite{38q},\cite{39q}.
 This interaction between dark energy and black holes, similar to the cosmological constant or vacuum energy, can have significant implications \cite{41q}.
 Astronomical observations have shown that the universe is expanding at an accelerating rate, implying the existence of negative pressure, which can be explained by quintessence dark energy \cite{42q}-\cite{45q}.
 Theoretical advancements propose that one-dimensional strings, rather than point-like particles, are the fundamental units of nature.
 Exploring Einstein's equations with string clouds is crucial, as relativistic strings can be used to construct appropriate models \cite{54q}.
-The concept of a cloud of strings as the source of the gravitational field was initially introduced by Lately, who discovered an exact solution for a Schwarzschild black hole surrounded by strings \cite{54q},\cite{55q}.
-The effects of both quintessence and cloud of strings on the black hole thermodynamics are explored in \cite{60q}.
+The concept of a cloud of strings as the source of the gravitational field was initially introduced in \cite{54q}.
+Lately, who discovered an exact solution for a Schwarzschild black hole surrounded by strings \cite{54q},\cite{55q}.
+The effects of both quintessence and cloud of strings on the black hole thermodynamics are explored in \cite{60q}. {Further, the investigation of null geodesics of Schwarzschild black hole in the framework of quintessence and the cloud of strings are explored in \cite{tt1}.
+The impact of the cloud of string and quintessence field on the stability of higher dimensional thin-shell wormholes are studied in \cite{tt2}.}